am-dos-7/smart-iot-control-board/README.md

 It the current version, the device type is represented by an unsigned 8-bits coded integer.
 The server and control board code is in the iot_control_board folder.
 It is written in C++, with the Qt framework.
 A test client program is in the esp32_iot_display folder, written on platformio in C++.
 It is for interfacing a I2C OLED display with a ESP32 board, and which displays the message received from the server.

+During the test step, we have experimented with 3 differents device types:
+- Camera: a remote camera which captures and sends image frames in a video-stream fashion to the server which displays it on the associated GUI.
+- Display: a remote device with a screen where it displays the text (or any characters string) sent through the GUI.
+- Lamp: a lamp/light device, receiving ON/OFF commands from the associated GUI and turns on/off a connected lamp accordingly.